Updated on April 28th, 2025

 What Are the Disadvantages of Dual Enrollment?

-Dual enrollment means students are voluntarily taking courses that are more academically rigorous.
+Dual enrollment means students are voluntarily taking courses that are more academically rigorous and involve college level work.
 As a result, passing the class could be more difficult, and students may experience more stress.
 In some cases, the tougher classes could make participating in extracurricular activities challenging, as they may require more time for studying or completing assignments than they would if they took traditional high school classes.

 If dual enrollment classes aren’t available at their high school, students may have to commute to a college campus to participate, which could be difficult.
 If online options are available, that may not suit students who need more direct interaction.